creachadair/chirp/spec.md

 - Receiving a valid packet of known type but an invalid payload.
 - A channel failure while sending a packet.

 **Implementation note:** An invalid payload may be structurally valid but contain invalid data, for example a Response payload with an unknown result code.
+For an implementation-defined (custom) packet type, the validity of the payload determined by the implementation.
+The implementation MAY respond to an invalid custom payload with an error, but otherwise MUST treat an invalid payload as protocol fatal.

 #### Silent Discard Conditions